aklinkert/puppet-master/docs/README.md

 ## How does it work?

 Puppet-Master is using [puppeteer](https://pptr.dev/) ([GitHub](https://github.com/GoogleChrome/puppeteer)) to control the browser and thus is only able to execute code in Chrome, which in our experience is sufficient for most requirements.
+Please also note that the code is executed on the backend side.

-You can talk to puppet-master via the [HTTP API](api.md).
+Jobs are created using the [HTTP API](api.md).
 There are already some clients available, check out the [clients](clients.md) section.
-An extensive documentation of features, tools and functions available during code execution can be found in the [code execution](execution.md) section.
+An extensive documentation of features, tools and functions available during code execution can be found in the [execution context](context.md) section.

+> **Note**: puppet-master.io is hosted on german servers at [Hetzner](https://www.hetzner.de) and thus should be compliant with the [BSI C5](https://www.bsi.bund.de/EN/Topics/CloudComputing/Compliance_Controls_Catalogue/Compliance_Controls_Catalogue_node.html).
+If you have strong concerns about security and how the data is stored and processed you may also host puppet-master on your own.
+Please read the [self hosted](self_hosted.md) section for more information.

 ## Complete Example

 Let's take the [google example from puppeteers Github repo](https://github.com/GoogleChrome/puppeteer/blob/d68033aeca234a93c9ac5298258a5d324748466a/examples/search.js) and execute it using puppet-master.
 First let's have a look at the original example:

 ```js
 'use strict';